 After Seamus Heaney’s, Postscript

-And sometime take the time to walk up the hill, beyond
+And someday take the time to walk up the hill, beyond

 the still oaks that look over the valley.
 Go on farther,